NoroffFEU/AnnaAaBrekke-FED1-PE1/README.md

 Blog Post Edit Page (/post/edit.html):

 - Accessible only when the owner is logged in.
-- Includes a delete button that sends a DELETE request to an API.
+- Includes a delete button that sends a DELETE request to an API.✅
-- Contains an edit form to update the title, body, and image via POST request.
+- Contains an edit form to update the title, body, and image via PUT request.✅

 Account Login Page (/account/login.html):